rcolomina/optimizing-py-pandas/README.md

 $ python transform_original_code.py

-## Pre-Allocating Memory for the Final Data Frame
+## Method 1: Pre-Allocating Memory for the Final Data Frame

 A first attempt of optimisation has been done making a pre-allocation of memory, which was quite reasonable idea for keeping constant the memory usege during the process of concatenation.
 This is potentially good idea because the final size of the pandas data frame is known from the very beginning.
 However, the results optained were shown that despite of a constant amount of memory was achieved, the figure was even higher than the maximum memory usage obtained from the original source code analysis.
 The memory profile of this approach is found at